 NECK & BACK PAIN

-Neck/back problems are very common.
-About 80% of people will suffer an period of the condition in their lifetime.
+Neck and back problems are very common.
+About 80% of people will suffer a period of the condition in their lifetime.
 The majority of these disorders will get better.
-The problem is when back pain doesn't improve in the expected healing time and it become chronic.
+The problem is when back pain doesn't improve in the expected healing time and it becomes chronic.